The History of Colonics

 Hippocrates, the father of medicine, was also a supporter of colon hydrotherapy for fever therapy.

-In the early 1900’s, an American doctor, John H. Kellog, MD, used colon hydrotherapy on approximately forty thousand of his patients.
+In the early 1900’s, an American doctor, John H. Kellog, MARYLAND, used colon hydrotherapy on approximately forty thousand of his patients.
 In the 1917 edition of The Journal of the American Medical Association, he reported that in all except twenty of his cases, he didn’t use any surgery for his patients with gastrointestinal disease.
-Instead, he successfully used colon therapy, diet, and exercise as his treatment regimen.
+Au lieu, he successfully used colon therapy, diet, and exercise as his treatment regimen.

 Colonics have a multitude of benefits but should only be done by a professional and should not be a substitute for a proper diet.
 On average, colonics are recommended once every six to twelve months.
 Yogurt or another probiotic is suggested after a colonic to restore normal intestinal flora.